 There are portable air conditioners with electronic controls or manual controls.
 Electronic controls provide more amenities and advanced programmable features, but they will automatically default to “off” in the event of a power outage, even if the power is restored.
 Manual controls are very simple to operate and they do not need to be restarted manually if they are disconnected from a power source.

 Choose either one or two hoses.

 Some models are designed with a dual-tube system that cools the internal compressors using air outside the room.
 This can increase efficiency and keep your portable air conditioner from creating negative air pressure in the room.
 This also means that they will lower the temperature more quickly.
 However, if the temperature outside is above 95 degrees, efficiency will decrease.
 Having two tubes also proves more challenging if you want to frequently move your portable air conditioner around.
 There is no right or wrong answer, it is up to you to decide which option would be the best portable AC unit for your home.
 The best dual hose portable air conditioner is will certainly get your room cooled quickly though.

 With a longer hose, you have more options as to where you can move your portable air conditioner.
 Hoses with a smaller diameter will be less noticeable and cumbersome in a room.

 Consider the type of window kit.

-Portable air conditioners come with window kits that fill up the space in the window next to the exhaust hose.
-This prevents hot air from rushing inside when exhaust is vented out the window.
+Portable air conditioners come with window kits that fill up space in the window next to the exhaust hose.
+This prevents hot air from rushing inside when the exhaust is vented out the window.
 Window kits can have a wide range of different materials and maximum lengths, and they differ from one model to another.

-Think about noise level.
+Think about the noise level.

 Research the decibel levels of your portable air conditioner before you buy, especially if it will be used in a space where too much noise would be problematic.
 The lower dB an air conditioner has, the less noisy it will be.
 Portable AC units reviews will also give you a good idea of how noisy it is.